David Jacobson & Rachel Jacobson To Be Inducted Into The Aksarben Court Of Honor

 David and his wife Nancy have four children: Rachel (spouse Stephen), Sara, Ben (spouse Natalie) and Justin.
-Rachel was an Omaha Symphony Ball Debutante in 1996 and an Aksarben Princess in 1999.
-Ben was an Omaha Symphony Ball Escort in 2000 and an Aksarben Escort in 2003.
+Sara was an Omaha Symphony Ball Debutante in 1998 and Rachel, an Aksarben Princess in 1999.
+Justin was an Omaha Symphony Ball Escort in 2007 and Ben, an Aksarben Escort in 2003.
 Nancy, a lifelong child advocate, was elected to the Learning Community Council and served 10 years on the Council.
 She has also served on the Boys and Girls Club Board of Directors as well as Completely Kids Board of Directors.
 Currently, she serves on the Learning Community Foundation Board and the Anti-Defamation League Board.

 David’s legacy of community service lives through his daughter Rachel, who founded and was the first Executive Director of Film Streams.
 Founded in 2005, Film Streams is a nonprofit arts organization dedicated to enhancing the cultural environment of the Metro Omaha area through the presentation and discussion of film as an art form.
 Under Rachel’s guidance, Film Streams opened the Ruth Sokolof Theater in 2007, and more recently the renovated Dundee Theater.
 Since its beginning Film Streams has presented hundreds of first-run American independent, international and documentary films along with more than 1,000 classics through its repertory program.
 Film Streams has staged over 200 collaborative screenings with fellow nonprofits and community groups and provides a Daytime Education Program of film education-based field trip that before the pandemic served thousands of local students annually.